Itheum/architecture-diagrams/live_whitepaper.md

 - To the Data Creators to indicate access rights to use the data (as mentioned in the above section)

-- Based on the relative bond/stake token contribution of the board members, members, and general stakers to highlight traceability of the effort spent by these parties to coordinate the bulk sale, flag and signal data quality issues and accept the risk of remediating and mediating contentious sales.
+- To the board members, members, and general stakers, based on their relative bond/stake token contribution.
+The purpose is to trace the effort of these parties in coordinating the bulk sale, flagging and signaling data quality issues, and accepting the risk of mediating and remediating contentious sales.
 The transfer of $ITHEUM to these parties is also used as a lineage and audit to trace all parties involved in the data transfer process.
 See point number (3) below for more details on this.

 **2) Stake $ITHEUM to have relative voting rights in the Itheum Foundation (IF) DAO**